Wisembly/sockmitm/README.md

   - No authentication scheme
   - HTTP only - no HTTPS
+  - Various other HTTP features are silently dropped (example: Transfer-Encoding is stripped, because we always send a single chunk of data)
   - Each request (and response) will be parsed, then the result of this parsing will be used to produce the final requests/responses.
 During this process, some informations may be lost (such as the case of the header names).

 ## HTTP Object definitions